SmartBear/hiptest-api-documentation/source/includes/_scenarios.md

 Parameter | Description
 --------- | -----------
-key | The key of the tag.
+key | The key of the tag
 value | The value of the tag

 ## Get a single scenario